Black Friday 2018: Best graphics card deals

 We all want to play games on the best graphics settings, but the best way to pick one graphics card from the next is to think about what kind of resolution you want.
 Do you want to play games at 60fps at 1920×1080?
 Or do you want something a bit more powerful to bump it up to 2560×1440?
 Heck, you might want to go the whole hog and run all your games at 4K on Ultra – in which case, you’ll need the graphics card to match.

-Best for 1080p gaming: For a smooth gaming experience at 1920×1080, my top recommendation is still the Nvidia GeForce GTX 1050Ti.
+Best for 1080p gaming: For a smooth gaming experience at 1920×1080, my top recommendation is still the Nvidia GeForce GTX 1050Ti, or the AMD Radeon RX 570 if you can find it cheaper (plus you get some nice free games with it right now, too).
 It may not be able to run the latest games on the highest settings (you’ll need a GTX 1060 or an RX 580 for that), but most games should still give you a decent 60fps on Medium if you’re looking to keep costs down.
 In terms of value for money, there’s simply nothing better.

 Best for 1440p gaming: As we move up the resolution chain, things start to get a bit messy.
 For perfect 60fps 1440p gaming on the best settings, you’ll want either an Nvidia’s GeForce GTX 1070 or the Nvidia GeForce GTX 1070Ti – whichever you can find for the least money.
 At the moment, GTX 1070Ti prices are more or less identical to regular GTX 1070 cards, so you may as well get the superior Ti if your budget can stretch that far.
 Otherwise, it’s a pretty close-run race between the Nvidia GeForce GTX 1060 and the AMD Radeon RX 580.
 Both cost around half as much as the GTX 1070 / GTX 1070Ti and can still deliver a smooth 60fps on Medium to High settings.